-187 Were one to calculate the respective correlations, those statistics would relate average portfolio statistics (e.g. average size vs. average risk) rather than correlation statistics across individual companies At the individual company level, the correlations are much lower
+169 Were one to calculate the respective correlations, those statistics would relate average portfolio statistics (e.g. average size vs. average risk) rather than correlation statistics across individual companies.
+At the individual company level, the correlations are much lower.

-188 There are two notable exceptions to this pattern: Exhibit C-7 indicates that there is little differentiation in operating margin as size (as measured by sales) changes, and Exhibit C-8 indicates that there is little differentiation in operating margin as size (as measured by number of employees) changes.
+170 There are two notable exceptions to this pattern: Exhibit C-7 indicates that there is little differentiation in operating margin as size (as measured by sales) changes, and Exhibit C-8 indicates that there is little differentiation in operating margin as size (as measured by sales) changes, and Exhibit C-8 indicates that there is little differentiation in operating margin as size (as measured by number of employees) changes.
 In both cases, however, the coefficient of variation of operating margin and the coefficient in variation of return on book equity indicate increasing risk as size (as measured by sales and number or employees) decreases, as in the other exhibits.